OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

     ![Screenshot of the logic flow for setting badge numbers on app icons for notifications](images/firebase-messaging-with-setting-badge-logic-odcs.png "Setting Badge Numbers Logic Flow")

 Finally, you can give users the ability to clear all app's notifications remaining in the notification center.
-For this you can associate the **ClearNotifications** action to a piece of UI such as a button.
+For this, you can associate the **ClearNotifications** action to a piece of UI such as a button.

 ![Diagram showing the logic to clear all notifications from the notification center in Firebase Messaging](images/firebase-messaging-with-clear-notifications-logic-odcs.png "Clear Notifications Logic Flow")